"Let go of me! What if your low grades are contagious?!"

 Tsuruko is introduced SLICING A MOVING TRUCK IN HALF just as it was about to run over Keitaro.
 And the driver (who was drunk off his ass) survives!

 Accidental Pervert: Keitaro.
 Countless times.
 Inverted in one instance where Naru walks in on Keitaro changing, promptly screams that he's a pervert and punches him.
-She sheepishly explains it as a reflex action.
+She sheepishly explains it as a reflex action when he asks why he's the one to be punished.

 The Ace: Seta seems like an average archaeologist until Motoko challenges him to a fight during the play.
 He dodges or parry all of her attacks, to the point where Haruka believed them to just be using some kind of special effects.